FarhadK2022/FarhadK2022/README.md

 ## I am an aspring software engineer who likes to solve problems!
 Most of them being bugs I've created, but I thoroughly enjoy the hunt.

-### I hope you enjoy checking out the project.
+### I hope you enjoy checking out some of my projects.
 I'm always open to feedback!

 <!--